Salling Group reduces energy consumption by more than EUR 2 million

 Innovative solution quickly creates large energy savings

-The artificial intelligence from the Danish software company, Ento Labs, uses consumption data from utility companies’ electricity meters, a data source most companies will have access to if smart meters are installed.
+The artificial intelligence from the Danish software company, Ento, uses consumption data from utility companies’ electricity meters, a data source most companies will have access to if smart meters are installed.

 For Salling Group in Denmark, this meant that all +700 supermarkets and hypermarkets in Denmark went onto the platform.
 After ingesting data, all possible energy savings for each building was ranked according to the greatest possible savings.